 Cueria Law Firm is experienced in handling rideshare accident cases.
 Let us help you.

 The fact that rideshare drivers are not employees of Uber or Lyft makes the question of liability in rideshare accidents murky and confusing.
 There are many causes of rideshare accidents, everything from the driver being under the influence (DUI), distracted driving or speeding.
 If you have been hurt in an accident with an Uber or Lyft driver, you don’t have to fight your case alone.
 Let our experienced team at Cueria Law Firm fight for you.

-Rideshare accidents can be confusing due to the complicated and changing laws regarding liability and insurance.
+Uber & Lyft accidents can be confusing due to the complicated and changing laws regarding liability and insurance.
 As a driver for one of these services, you should take the time to review the insurance policies of each company to be sure that you understand how and when you are covered if an incident occurs.
 If you have been involved in an accident while driving for or riding in a rideshare service vehicle, follow the steps below to ensure that you protect yourself as well as the others involved.

 Like with any auto accident, the first step is to contact the local authorities.
-Call the Louisiana police right away if an accident occurs.
+Call the local police right away if an accident occurs.
 If there is an injury, let the police know so they can call the appropriate medical response team.
 The police officers on the scene will be able to prepare a report that may be useful in your claim.

 After contacting the police, notify the rideshare companies of the incident through their apps.
 A member of their team will contact you as soon as possible to gather additional information if needed.

 It is imperative that drivers gather information from the other parties involved as well as any witnesses that may have pertinent information about the accident.
 Be sure to collect the contact information for all witnesses and involved parties.Your personal injury attorney may need to review their statements or ask additional questions in order to help your claim.